microsoft/azure-pipelines-tasks/docs/pinToTaskVersion/pinToTaskVersion.md

 By default, our in the box tasks (those in this repo) automatically slide on minor and patch updates.
-Sometimes this behavior is undesirable (e.g. for Security/Compliance reasons), this behavior is undesirable.
+Sometimes this behavior is undesirable (e.g. for Security/Compliance reasons).

 To avoid this behavior, we allow you to install a specific version of a task that you can pin to.
 Simply follow these steps.